archesnep/chimsdoc/README.md

-# CHIMS-docs (Cultural Heritage Information Management System)
+# CHIMS(Cultural Heritage Information Management System) Docs

 This repo holds the content that is published at https://chims.readthedocs.io, the official location for CHIMS documentation.